pscholl/grtool/doc/train.md

 -R, --rejection-mode
 :   Kind of NULL class rejection.
 One of template, likelihood or treshold_and_likelihood.
 Defaults to template.

-## CRF - Linear Conditional Random Fields
-This implementation is based on the crfsuite.

 ## Finite Sate Machine

 ## Particle Classifier